SailFish-Finance/v3-sdk/README.md

 - **execute-swap.js**: Shows how to execute a direct swap transaction
 - **multi-hop-swap.js**: Illustrates working with multi-hop routes
 - **multihop-wiser-esd.js**: Specific example of a multi-hop swap between WISER and ESD tokens using WEDU as an intermediary token
+- **bridge-edu.js**: Shows how to bridge EDU tokens from BSC to Arbitrum using LayerZero
+- **bridge-arb-to-edu.js**: Shows how to bridge EDU tokens from Arbitrum to EDUCHAIN

 ## Contract Addresses